By: Marilyn L. Davis

 - Nurturing relationships

 Each of those four reasons creates interconnection with people or links, which generates exposure for all.
 However, online relationships also need nurturing.
-So I can reach out to Agent 54, and let him know I gave him a mention.
-I can tag him in a social media share, or I can DM on Facebook, and ask that he comment.
+How can I do this?

 Another time, a reader left an insightful comment.
 I liked their phrasing and reached out to them and asked them to contribute.
 They did and then vanished.
 The post got multiple comments, and I contacted the writer and asked them to respond.
 Nothing.

-When you guest post, most sites have submission guidelines and will usually ask that you not only contribute a piece, but that you interact with the readers; this bears repeating – if the reader took the time to comment, be gracious enough to respond.
+Most sites have submission guidelines and will usually ask that you not only contribute a piece, but that you interact with the readers; this bears repeating - if the reader took the time to comment, be gracious enough to respond.
+Click To Tweet

 We’ve made the effort here at Two Drops of Ink to form a community, and communities interact.
 If we give readers a reason to return and interact, they will because: